cb372/circe/_tut/optics.md

 // import io.circe.optics.JsonPath._

 val _phoneNum = root.order.customer.contactDetails.phone.string
-// _phoneNum: monocle.Optional[io.circe.Json,String] = monocle.POptional$$anon$1@31732fd1
+// _phoneNum: monocle.Optional[io.circe.Json,String] = monocle.POptional$$anon$1@62ee22a0

 val phoneNum: Option[String] = _phoneNum.getOption(json)
 // phoneNum: Option[String] = Some(0123-456-789)
 ```

 Note the difference between cursors and optics.
 With cursors, we start with a JSON document, get a
-cursor from it, and use it to traverse the document.
-With optics, on the other hand, we first define
+cursor from it, and then use that cursor to traverse the document.
+With optics, on the other hand,
-the traversal we want to make, then apply it to a JSON document.
+we first define the traversal we want to make, then apply it to a JSON document.

 In other words, optics provide a way to separate the description of a JSON traversal from its
 execution.
-Consequently we can re-use the same traversal against many different documents, compose
+Consequently we can reuse the same traversal against many different documents, compose
-traversals together, etc.
+traversals together, and so on.

 Let's look at a more complex example.
 This time we want to get the quantities of all the
 items in the order.
 Using a cursor it might look like this: